 I had another epiphany at Ramen Stadium, in Fukuoka, where I hopped from restaurant to restaurant, gorging on Tonkotsu Ramen.
 Many of the broths had a dark oil that I’d always assumed was sesame oil.
 Upon closer inspection, some of the soups revealed caramelized bits of onion that were nearly burnt.
 The research of Louis Camille Maillard came to mind and I realized that a lot of the nuances in the broth were not coming from the meat, but from the caramelized aromatics in the broth.

-Back at home, with bags of chicken and pork bones in hand, I set to work recreating the flavours and memories while they were still fresh in my mind.
+Back at home, with bags of chicken and pork bones in hand, I set to work recreating the flavors and memories while they were still fresh in my mind.
 And the results?
 Well, let’s just say I won’t be standing in line for hours outside Ippudo this winter.
-To say it’s better than Ippudo’s would be a strech, but does it make your lips sticky with collagen?
+To say it’s better than Ippudo’s would be a stretch, but does it make your lips sticky with collagen?
 Yes!
 Does it have little creamy nibbles of pork fat floating in the broth?
 Certainly!
 Does it put a big grin on your face when the steaming bowl is set in front of you?
 Hell yea!

 The toppings are up to you, but I usually go with the standards like chashu, menma , woodear and scallions.
 If you want some chashu similar to Santouka Ramen’s Toroniku, here’s a recipe for my version.
 To give a Kagoshima flair, I finish each bowl, with a drizzle of mayu (black garlic oil).
-It’s technically burt garlic and it’s not something you’d want to eat alone, but mixed into tonkotsu ramen, it’s divine!
+It’s technically burnt garlic and it’s not something you’d want to eat alone, but mixed into tonkotsu ramen, it’s divine!

 This recipe makes enough Tonkotsu base for 6-8 bowls of ramen (depending on how much water you add), and the Tonkotsu Ramen recipe below makes 2 bowls.